 No point in wasting valuable time – hit the decks in style on Friday Night with any of our Cocktail Bar suggestions.
 With old reliables, non-alcoholic and creative mixes on the menu – everyone can get the party going with a splash of flavour.

-Limerick’s diverse dining options cater to every whimsical taste – try at taste of the east – maybe sushi at Taikichi or Kyoto by ambient, riverside George’s Quay.
+Limerick’s diverse dining options cater to every whimsical taste – try sushi at Taikichi or Kyoto Sushi & Noodle on the ambient, riverside George’s Quay.
 Afterwards, linger on in the lamp lit fresh air at The Locke Bar to sample Limerick’s craft beer scene.

-Start the day with a visit to the famous Milk Market to find fresh food or kitschy keepsakes, and then get down to business – shopping in Limerick City is convenient and comprehensive, with high street chains along Cruise’s Street and Bedford Row.
+Start the day with a visit to the famous Milk Market to find fresh food or kitschy keepsakes, and then get down to business – shopping in Limerick City is convenient and comprehensive with Limerick City's largest department store, Brown Thomas, featuring some of the world’s leading brands, and high street chains along Cruise’s Street and Bedford Row.

 Time for brunch?

-Head back in time for vintage clothing and paraphernalia at Lucky Lane and The Edge Clothing Company which is near the Milk Market, both offering unique fashion statements or try Spice Vintage at Harvey’s Quay for something special.
+Head back in time for vintage clothing and paraphernalia at Lucky Lane and The Edge Clothing Company which is near the Milk Market, both offering unique fashion statements.
 Portabello Antiques on Ellen Street and Hamptons on Roches Street are an Aladdin’s Cave of vintage jewellery and collectables.

-Linger along The Fashion Quarter for a selection of fine boutiques. fashion boutiques like Amee’s, Be Fabulous, Cinderella Boutique, Dani’s Closet, Gretta Gibbs, Irish Handcrafts, O’Donnell Boutique and White Feather Boutique.
+Linger along The Fashion Quarter for a selection of fine fashion boutiques like Be Fabulous, Cinderella Boutique, Dani’s Closet, Gretta Gibbs, Irish Handcrafts, O’Donnell Boutique and White Feather Boutique.

 And then to Lunch